 Sign up here for FamilyLife emails.
 We offer daily, weekly, and quarterly emails full of encouraging and practical content for your marriage and family.

 After graduating from the University of Arkansas with a Bachelor of Arts degree in history, Barbara joined the staff of Cru in 1971.
-Her husband, Dennis, whom she married in 1972, is the President and CEO of FamilyLife, a ministry of Cru.
-Together they have six children, plus five grafted in by marriage, and 22 grandchildren.
+With her husband, Dennis, whom she married in 1972,

 Barbara is a frequent speaker and resource for FamilyLife Today®, the award winning nationally syndicated daily radio broadcast.
 She is the author or coauthor of more than 35 books, including the Moments Together for Couples, and Moments With You marriage devotionals, the Growing Together series of books for families, A Symphony in the Dark and her most recent Letters to My Daughters: The Art of Being a Wife.